 Start each day by moving your body, and you’ll not only feel amazing — you’ll feel in control of your life, and that’s the key to happiness.

 6. Do simple things you enjoy

-Whenever I’m feeling low, I always remember something valuable I learned in my early twenties — to do very simple things that make me happy.
-Things that are free or don’t cost much at all.
+Whenever I’m feeling low, I always remember something valuable I learned in my early twenties — to do simple things that make me happy.
+Ones that are free or don’t cost much at all.

-This means different things to different people.
-For me, it’s hot baths by candlelight, sketching things or curling up with a good book.
-Perhaps baking some nice cookies or riding my bike in the sunshine.
+It means different things to different people.
+For me, it’s hot baths by candlelight, sketching ideas or curling up with a good book.
+Perhaps baking some cookies or riding my bike in the sunshine.
 Maybe going on a nice walk in the countryside or playing Fallout 4 in my pyjamas.

 Whatever simple act or thing that makes you happy, do it – and do it often.
-Give yourself permission to prioritise exclusive time for yourself every day.
+Permit yourself to prioritise time for yourself every day.
 It’s so important.

 7. Don’t spend money you haven’t got